 The public is warmly welcome to share in this moment of magic.
 The performances last about twenty minutes each and will be repeated on Friday, April 22nd, at 8:30 pm and 10:30 pm.
 The best vantage points are from the river walk below the Lungotevere on the Campus Martius side of the river between Ponte Sisto and Ponte Mazzini, facing Trastevere.
 The other best spot is from the Lungotevere just above.
 The procession will also be partly visible from Ponte Sisto and Ponte Mazzini.
-For more information on the project see: Triumphs and Laments and Tevereterno.
+For more information on the project see: Triumphs and Laments.

 Those Who Helped – The JCU Triumphs and Laments timeline researchers, now all alumni, include Kirila Cvetkovska, Giulia Carletti, Flavia Catarinelli, Francesca Gallo, Giacinta Gandolfo, Jahan Khajavipour, Rosa Palermo, Giosuè Prezioso, Kirsten Rogerson, and Giorgia Tamburi.
 Current JCU students Alice Marinelli, Valeria Frezza, Maria Aurelia Catalano Rossi Danielli, Maria Vittoria Di Sabatino, Polina Nasonova, and Nicole Navarro have come on board more recently to assist with the catalog and public performances.
 The JCU Grassroots Club has been very active in helping to clean up the Tiber in preparation for the event.